ManojChandran/eduk8snotes/notes/chapter_13_etcd.md

 ### How would you upgrade etcd in a production Kubernetes cluster?

 ## Conclusion
-We covered the kubernetes JOB's, as part of the work load management.
+We covered the kubernetes etcd introduction and its basic.